This article was last updated on November 6th, 2019.

 What is an email countdown timer?

-An email countdown timer is technically an animated GIF that counts down to a specific time in future.
+An email countdown timer is technically an animated GIF that counts down to a specific time in the future.
+This animated GIF can be inserted in your email template.

 The ultimate goal of the countdown clock is to make email readers act on the spot; don’t let them postpone taking action.

-The deadline can mark the end of the sales, the day of the product launch, or the deadline for booking your spot for an event, for instance.
+The end of the email countdown timer can mark the end of the sales, the day of the product launch, or the deadline for booking your spot for an event, for instance.

 You can be creative with the end date though.
 For example, if you sell retirement investment products, you can use a countdown timer like this one below.